yogami/filteredmatches/README.md

 # mvn clean install

-Once the filtered matches jar file is created then run the command
+Once the filtered matches jar file is created then run the command.
+This will also run the tests before the jar is compiled

+# mvn test

+This will run the tests and generate a report

 # mvn exec:java -Dexec.args="start"